mwarning/titanion/README.txt

 ##TODO

-- --raw conversion of the source code syntax--
-- trait structure of shape.rs
-- mapping of inheritance into Rust via traits
+- fix lifetimes
+- integrate pad
+- integrate particle
-- sound working
+- integrate sound
-- rand working
-- sdl bindings added
+- use sdl
-- opengl bindings added

 Any help is welcome!